Generic Name and Formulations:

 Risk of tumor lysis syndrome (esp. with high tumor burden, comorbidities, CrCl <80mL/min); perform tumor burden assessment, radiographic evaluation, blood chemistry; correct pre-existing abnormalities prior to initiation.
 Risk of neutropenia; monitor CBCs during therapy; interrupt or reduce dose if severe.
 Severe renal impairment or on dialysis.
 Moderate or severe hepatic impairment: monitor closely.
 Embryo-fetal toxicity.
 Females of reproductive potential: should undergo pregnancy testing prior to initiation.
 Pregnancy; avoid.
 Use effective contraception during and for ≥1 month after final dose.
 Nursing mothers: not recommended.

 See Contraindications.
 Concomitant strong CYP3A inhibitors after ramp-up phase (eg, ketoconazole, conivaptan, clarithromycin, indinavir, itraconazole, lopinavir, ritonavir, telaprevir, posaconazole, voriconazole); avoid use or reduce venetoclax steady daily dose by ≥75%.
-Avoid concomitant moderate CYP3A inhibitors (eg, erythromycin, ciprofloxacin, diltiazem, dronedarone, fluconazole, verapamil) or P-gp inhibitors (eg, amiodarone, azithromycin, captopril, carvedilol, cyclosporine, felodipine, quercetin, quinidine, ranolazine, rifampin, ticagrelor); consider alternatives; if inhibitor necessary, reduce venetoclax dose by ≥50% and monitor closely.
+Avoid concomitant moderate CYP3A inhibitors (eg, erythromycin, ciprofloxacin, diltiazem, dronedarone, fluconazole, verapamil) or P-gp inhibitors (eg, amiodarone, captopril, carvedilol, cyclosporine, felodipine, quercetin, quinidine, ranolazine, rifampin, ticagrelor); consider alternatives; if inhibitor necessary, reduce venetoclax dose by ≥50% and monitor closely.
 Resume at prior venetoclax dose 2–3 days after discontinuing the inhibitor.
 Avoid concomitant strong CYP3A inducers (eg, carbamazepine, phenytoin, rifampin, St. John’s Wort) or moderate CYP3A inducers (eg, bosentan, efavirenz, etravirine, modafinil, nafcillin); consider alternatives.
 Avoid live attenuated vaccines until B-cell recovery.
 Avoid grapefruit, Seville oranges, and starfruit during treatment.
 Monitor INR closely with concomitant warfarin.
 Avoid P-gp substrates with narrow therapeutic index (eg, digoxin, everolimus, sirolimus); if necessary, take ≥6hrs before venetoclax.

 Neutropenia, diarrhea, nausea, anemia, upper respiratory tract infection, thrombocytopenia, fatigue.